 Larger areas will need careful planning due to the extra electricity loading calculations that will be required; a separate power supply may be needed for large under floor cable heating installations.

-Can I install cable kits or cable mats without insulation?
+Can I install a underfloor heating kits without insulation?